MICxN/LSTM-based-Spectrum-Sensing-for-Cognitive-Radio-Networks/Readme.txt

 Copyrights reserved by the authors: Nikhil Balwani, Dhaval K. Patel (leads MICxN research lab), Brijesh Soni and Miguel López-Benítez

 Acknowledgement: This   work   was   supported   by   DST-UKIERI   Programme under the Grant DST/INT/UK/P-150/2016.
-The authors  also  thank  School of Engineering and Applied Science,  Ahmedabad  University  and University of Liverpool for the infrastructure support.
+The authors thank  School of Engineering and Applied Science,  Ahmedabad  University, India  and University of Liverpool, U.K for the infrastructure support.